mth/yeti/doc/reference.rst

     CApply      = CReference (SP AsIsType* CReference)*;

 Function application is done simply by having two value expressions (simple values or references) consecutively.
-First value is the function value and the second one is the argument given to the function.
+Left side value is the function value and the right side is the argument given to the function.
 Yeti uses strict call-by-sharing evaluation semantics (call-by-sharing is a type of call-by-value evaluation, where references are passed).